jaedsonpys/cookiedb/README.md

 - Store information in various types of data;
 - Encrypted database;
-- `autocommit` options and encryption key definition;
+- `autocommit` option and encryption key definition;
 - Easy access to data;
 - Data search by path.